9-5/Chromium-Intelligence/README.md

   - Friendly Tone Conversion
   - Professional Tone Conversion
   - Concise Rewrites
-  - Text Summarizat...
-(FILE CONTENT TRUNCATED) ... at this point!*
+  - Text Summarization
+  - and more coming soon!
+- **Image Analysis**: Describe the image by right-clicking and selecting "Analyze Image" at this point!]

 ## Privacy Notice